rwxrob/awesome-go/README.md

 Here's where I keep track of all the little utilities I make for different things and know where to put them at a glance (not everything should go in `util`, \*cough\* "ioutils", right?)

 * [rwxrob/bonzai](https://github.com/rwxrob/bonzai) - Go commander with
   command composition, recursive tab completion, rich embedded command documentation (markdown, formatted, pager-aware, color, interactive terminal detection), library of completers (files, dates, calculator) and composable commands (help, config)

 * [rwxrob/z](https://github.com/rwxrob/z) - my personal, portable Bonzai
-  command tree, use it for ideas to start your own utility monolith command
+  command tree, use it for ideas to start your own composable command utility monolith (and replace all those shell scripts)

 * [rwxrob/config](https://github.com/rwxrob/config) - universal
   YAML configuration management as a Bonzai branch (composable command),